Moddable-OpenSource/moddable/documentation/devices/pico.md

 - 264 KB RAM
 - 2 MB flash

 The Moddable SDK supports devices built with the Pico.
-The following table lists esch device, its platform identifier, a list of key features specific to the device, and links to additional resources.
+The following table lists each device, its platform identifier, a list of key features specific to the device, and links to additional resources.

 | Name | Platform identifier | Key features | Links |
 | :---: | :--- | :--- | :--- |